shadowsocks/shadowsocks-org/src/content/en/config/02-advanced.md

 * hard nofile 51200
 ```

-Then, before you start the shadowsocks server, make sure to set the ulimit first
+Then, before you start the shadowsocks server, set the ulimit first

 ```bash
 ulimit -n 51200
 ```

-### Step 2, Optimize the kernel parameters
+### Step 2, Tune the kernel parameters

-There are several kernel parameters needed to be tuned for shadowsocks.
-The
-priciples are
+The priciples of tuning parameters for shadowsocks are

 1. Reuse ports and conections as soon as possible.
 2. Enlarge the queues and buffers as large as possible.